smetana/assert_value_elixir/README.md

 assert_value "foo" == File.read!("test/log/reference.txt")
 ```
 assert_value is smart enough to recognize File.read! and will update file contents
 instead of test source.
-If file does not exists it will be created and no error
+If file does not exist it will be created and no error
 will be raised despite default File.read! behaviour.

 ### Running Tests Interactively